 The same Physicians’ Health study, years later

-However, the exact same Physician’s Health Study, published more recently with updated data, found that multivitamin and mineral use:
+However, the exact same Physician’s Health Study published more recently with updated data, found that multivitamin and mineral use stated that vitamins:

-Where was the news when THIS study got published?
+Where was the news when THIS study was published?
 Crickets.

-The key was in the duration of the study.
+The key to the benefits of vitamins here was in the duration of the study.
 The one with positive results of vitamins looked at a lot of longer-term data.

 Makes a functional nutrition specialist like me a little disheartened.
 People deserve to know that there is reverse quackery in research and nutrition headlines.

-Can supplement quackery headlines do more harm than good?
+Can nutrition quackery headlines do more harm than good?

 When we start seeing food as medicine and nutrients as medicine, we start to understand the bigger picture.